Are you dreaming of an epic outdoor adventure? A Utah national parks road trip is one of the best national park road trips in the country!

 Utah National Parks Road Trip Day 9: Moab to Las Vegas

 All good things must come to an end.
 The most direct route from Moab to Vegas is nearly seven hours of interstate driving.
 This stretch of the country is almost entirely rural.
-If you aren’t ready to end your trip or are looking for a more scenic route, here are some great options:
+Richfield is a good place to stop for lunch and a treat at Ideal Dairy.
+Their ice cream is awesome!

 Monument Valley, Four Corners and Mesa Verde

 Head south into the Four Corners area, driving through Monument Valley, stopping to stand in four states at once, and spending some time at Mesa Verde National Park where you can climb in ancient cliff dwellings.
-Here is our complete guide to visiting Mesa Verde National Park
+Here is our complete guide to visiting Mesa Verde National Park.

 House Boat Fun on Lake Powell